|Cosmology||The Nature of Magic|

-Few gods take such loving care of their devotees as The Unnamed God.
+Few gods take such loving care of their devotees as The Unnamed One.
 Power is given to those who willingly give all of themselves into his dark embrace.
 The Dark One accepts only those who are truly devout into his inner circle of powerful retainers.
-The Dark Mark is given to those who are truly devoted to the cause of the Unnamed God.
+The Dark Mark is given to those who are truly devoted to the cause of The Unnamed One.
 Most who undergo the embrace of his power do not survive the transformations.
 Those who do survive are forever changed.

 To receive the Dark Mark the character must fulfill the following: